Tina Fawcett and Marina Topouzi

 2. Residential retrofit in the climate emergency

-Governments have responded to increasing evidence for the need for deep and sustained reductions in GHG emissions (IPCC 2018) by setting more ambitious reduction targets.
-The EU has a target of being climate neutral by 2050 (European Commission 2020a).
-Similarly, the UK’s target is to achieve net-zero emissions by 2050 (UK Government 2019).
+Governments have responded to increasing evidence for the need for deep and sustained reductions in GHG emissions (IPCC 2018Opens in a new tab) by setting more ambitious reduction targets.
+The EU has a target of being climate neutral by 2050 (European Commission 2020aOpens in a new tab).
+Similarly, the UK’s target is to achieve net-zero emissions by 2050 (UK Government 2019Opens in a new tab).
 If these high-level targets are to be met, they translate into detailed action to reduce emissions across all sectors of the economy, to reduce demand for energy and to transition to a zero-carbon energy supply system.
 A huge acceleration of housing retrofit is a necessary part of the response (CCC 2019).
 Beyond this general understanding, a key question arises: What is this likely to mean for residential retrofit, and the use of energy in homes?
 Many complex issues are at play, at all scales.
-These range from international and national questions of how the energy transition will evolve (Capros et al. 2018; National Grid 2019) to building-scale questions of different retrofit approaches (Topouzi et al. 2019) and the role of demand side response (Torriti & Green 2019) and ‘smartness’ in homes (Darby 2017).
+These range from international and national questions of how the energy transition will evolve (Capros et al. 2018Opens in a new tab; National Grid 2019Opens in a new tab) to building-scale questions of different retrofit approaches (Topouzi et al. 2019Opens in a new tab) and the role of demand side response (Torriti & Green 2019) and ‘smartness’ in homes (Darby 2017Opens in a new tab).
 The present paper cannot do justice to all this multi-scalar complexity, but outlines below what it means by ‘residential retrofit in the climate emergency’.

 Meeting zero or net-zero carbon emissions targets in the residential sector is likely to mean the following for retrofit: